NicMcPhee/web-sockets-example/README.md

 * `ng test` runs the client tests once.
 * `ng test --code-coverage` runs the client tests and generates a coverage file you can find in your client directory `client/coverage/client/index.html`.
 Right click on `index.html` and select `Copy path` and paste it into your browser of choice.
-For Chrome users, you can drag and drop `index.html` onto the tab area of Chrome and it will open it.  arma tests for the client,
+For Chrome users, you can drag and drop `index.html` onto the tab area of Chrome and it will open it.
-* `ng e2e` runs end to end tests. arma tests for the client, What are e2e tests?
-They are tests that run the real aarma tests for the client, pplication and simulate user behavior.
-They assert that tharma tests for the client, e app is running as expected.
-NOTE: The server (`run`) needs to be actively executing for these tests to work!
+* `npm run e2e` runs end to end tests.
+What are e2e tests?
+They are tests that run the real application and simulate user behavior.
+They assert that the app is running as expected.
+NOTE: The server (`./gradlew run`) needs to be actively executing for these tests to work!

 There are GitHub Actions set up in your repo for each of the three checks: JUnit tests for the server, Karma tests for the client, and Protractor tests for end-to-end testing.
 There are badges above that show the status of these checks on the master branch.